The NIH, in partnership with USAID, the CDC, the EPA and the Clean Cooking Alliance, launched a

-Projects Supported by the Clean Cooking ISN
+Projects Conducted by the Clean Cooking ISN

 Enhancing adoption and use of liquefied petroleum gas (LPG): an implementation science approach to understanding key determinants and impacts of local interventions to address financial constraints